slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Instead of punishments extingue rewards.
 - The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your presence and attention.

+> *"Rewards and punishment is the lowest form of education."
+-- Zhuang Zhou*